venkatraj/js-notes/Part 1/08. Prototypes and Inheritance/8.1. Prototypal inheritance/Prototypal inheritance.md

 # [[Prototype]]
 `[[Prototype]] is a hidden property that refers to either `null` or an object.
 That referred object is `a prototype`

-For example, if we have a object `user` and want to create another object `admin` which has all properties and methods of user object with addtional properties such as `isAdmin`
+For example, if we have a object `user` and want to create another object `admin` which has all properties and methods of user object with additional properties such as `isAdmin`

 ```js